microsoft/pai/contrib/kubespray/readme.md

         - Ubuntu 16.04 (18.04 should work, but not fully tested.)
         - **GPU driver is installed.**
         - **Nvidia docker runtime is installed.**
-        - NTP service is enabled, and some workloads have time synchronization requirement.
         - OpenPAI reserves memory and CPU for service running, so make sure there are enough resource to run machine learning jobs.
 Check hardware requirements for details.
         - Dedicated servers for OpenPAI.
 OpenPAI manages all CPU, memory and GPU resources of servers.
 If there is any other workload, it may cause unknown problem due to insufficient resource.